This page tells you about VIPomas, very rare types of tumour that develop in the pancreas. There is information about

 The first treatment you have is to replace the fluid, potassium and other minerals you have lost.
 This means having a drip into your bloodstream.
 Exactly what you need will depend on how dehydrated you are and on your potassium levels.

 You will also have treatment to try to stop the diarrhoea.
 Drugs called somatostatin analogues, such as octreotide and lanreotide, control diarrhoea in nearly 9 out of 10 people (90%).
-There is information about somatostatin analogues in the carcinoid section of CancerHelp UK.
+There is information about somatostatin analogues in the carcinoid section.
 Carcinoid tumours are another type of neuroendocrine tumour and somatostatin analogues are used to treat them.

 Once your symptoms are under control the main treatment is surgery.
 But surgery is not always possible.
 Some VIPomas have already spread at the time of diagnosis.
 If you can’t have surgery to try to cure your VIPoma, you will have treatment to control your symptoms.